OrgEleCho/EleCho.Json/readme.md

 ## English

-This library is primarily for simple JSON operations that are fast and don't require complex features, such as primitive type conversions.
+This library is primarily for simple JSON operations that are high performance, have low resource usage, and don't require complex features, such as primitive type conversions.

 Various JSON object stores